-For example, you can view the repetitive patterns in the users’ behavior over a period of a specific event.
+For example, you can view the repetitive patterns in the users’ behaviour over a period of a specific event.
 You can view how your campaigns are working and evaluate any sort of growth happening within the time frame.

 Also, you may know which campaign is performing the best if you are running campaigns on different platforms.
 Instead of confusing sales figures, you can view cohorts' data results in percentages.
-Now, let us divert to the NotifyVisitors dashboard and see how to measure the users’ behavior on campaigns with COHORTS.
+Now, let us divert to the NotifyVisitors dashboard and see how to measure the users’ behaviour on campaigns with COHORTS.